Meander down to our world-class seafront

 Find out about the history of Alum Chine and Argyll Gardens which is at the top of the Chine, on West Overcliff Drive.

 Walking down through Alum Chine is a nature ramble in itself as you wind your way down to the beach.
 Why not also visit the tropical gardens?

 Where Alum Chine reaches the seafront, there is plenty to do, with a popular play park, cafes, kiosks and of course Bournemouth's golden sand.

-In 2017 we are looking to provide new equipment and landscaping to the play park as part of a wider scheme at Alum Chine.
 This is part of the Seafront Strategy, a long term ongoing vision to create public spaces and facilities to inspire new generations of visitors.

 Part of the new scheme at Alum Chine will be the introduction of four new superhuts on the site of the small splash park at the base of the Chine, which was sadly decommissioned early in 2015 due to repeated vandalism.
 Income from these huts will be allocated to fund the park improvements.

 By creating a ‘treasure island’ themed playground and introducing a more natural landscape, the popular park would continue to be an asset to the seafront for future visitors to enjoy.

 Alum Chine play park progress update:

 We are excited that work is now well underway.